chrisrzhou/unified-doc/packages/processor/readme.md

 Returns a [unified][unified] `Processor` which operates on hast trees.

-Provide a valid [sanitize-schema][sanitize-schema] to apply custom HTML sanitization .
+Provide a valid [sanitize-schema][sanitize-schema] to apply custom HTML sanitization.
 Improper use of this schema can open you up to a cross-site scripting (XSS) attack.
 The defaults are safe, but deviating from them is likely unsafe.

 ### Types